-BEEP – for School District employees, the Discovery Health resource has innumerable videos, classroom exercises and lesson plans
+BEEP – This website is for School District employees.
+The Discovery Health resource has innumerable videos, classroom exercises and lesson plans.

 Best Practices of Youth Violence Prevention.
 This document describes the effectiveness of specific violence prevention practices in four key areas: parents and families; home visiting; social and conflict resolution skills; and mentoring.
 It includes practical suggestions from professionals and advocates who have successfully started these programs in their communities.

 Division of Violence Prevention’s website highlighting resources for school violence.
 This site includes a number of resources including fact sheets, tips for coping with stress, data resources, prevention resources, and current CDC research on youth interpersonal violence.

 FREE Prevention Resources: a list of materials and curriculum divided into the four strands of prevention.

 Health Education Curriculum Analysis Tool (HECAT): The Health Education Curriculum Analysis Tool (HECAT) can help school districts, schools, and others conduct a clear, complete, and consistent analysis of Health education curricula based on the National Health Education Standards and CDC’s Characteristics of Effective Health Education Curricula.
 The HECAT results can help schools select or develop appropriate and effective health education curricula and improve the delivery of health education.
 The HECAT can be customized to meet local community needs and conform to the curriculum requirements of the state or school district.